Brooklyn Mirador

 ...

-Wollman Rink from the Concert Grove) as the Plaza was renovated.
+(facing today's Wollman Rink from the Concert Grove).

 Olmsted retired due to senility during this year.